-S. No. On completing the course, students will be able to CO1 Understand the relationships between side lengths and angles of triangles.
-CO2 Describe the angles that are created when atoms bond together to form molecules in molecular geometry.
-CO3 Work with the matrices, determinants, derivatives and integrals.
-CO4 Calculate Area under a curve using integration.
+S. No. On completing the course, student will be able to CO1 understand the relationships between side lengths and angles of triangles.
+CO2 describe the angles that are created when atoms bond together to form molecules in molecular geometry.
+CO3 work with the matrices, determinants, derivatives and integrals.
+CO4 calculate Area under a curve using integration.